-It is no secret that the quantity of household waste produced is increasing every year at a worrying rate, and government are under pressure to expand existing garbage dumps or develop new ones to accommodate the waste that is being produced.
+It is no secret that the quantity of household waste produced is increasing year after year at an alarming rate, and federal governments are under pressure to broaden existing landfills or construct brand-new ones to accommodate the waste that is being produced.

 What is Hazardous Home Waste?

 Home waste is leftover from household products.
-Harmful household waste are household products which contain chemicals that have the potential to impact plants, the health of human beings and animals and are damaging to the environment when handled improperly
+Harmful household waste are household products which contain chemicals that have the potential to affect plants, the health of people and animals and are harmful to the environment when managed poorly

-Incorrect management of household waste has the potential to be very damaging to the environment, people, and animals.
-What many of us might not realize is that many of those typical household products contain destructive, poisonous, or flammable chemicals that can be hazardous to the environment if not dealt with or managed properly.
+Improper management of household waste has the potential to be really harmful to the environment, individuals, and animals.
+What many of us might not realize is that many of those typical household products contain destructive, poisonous, or combustible chemicals that can be hazardous to the environment if not handled or managed properly.

 Harmful household waste should not be dealt with in the same way as routine waste.
-For example, gasoline can be buried in the ground, can impact rivers, and find its way into drinking water.
+For instance, gasoline can be buried in the ground, can affect rivers, and find its way into drinking water.
 The hydrocarbons in motor oils or pesticides have the potential to bio-accumulate in freshwater fishes and can find its way in the food cycle.
-Burning hazardous waste causes the release of poisonous chemicals and fumes in the air.
-When released into the environment, these chemicals are distributed over big areas, therefore impacting the health of individuals over a wider area.
+Burning hazardous waste leads to the release of poisonous chemicals and fumes in the air.
+Once released into the environment, these chemicals are distributed over large areas, consequently affecting the health of individuals over a wider area.

-Some of these chemicals remain in the systems of plants and animals for a long period of time and might enter the food cycle when the impacted plants and animals are consumed.
+Some of these chemicals stay in the systems of plants and animals for a very long time and might get in the food cycle when the affected plants and animals are taken in.

-Bioaccumulation of hazardous compounds in the systems of plants, animals, and human beings has the potential to impact their reproductive lives, development, hinder the function of numerous organs such as the liver and kidneys, impact the functioning of the central nervous systems and immune systems of human and animals and some have been listed as known carcinogens.
+Bioaccumulation of hazardous substances in the systems of plants, animals, and people has the potential to affect their reproductive lives, growth, hinder the function of various organs such as the liver and kidneys, affect the functioning of the central nervous systems and immune systems of human and animals and some have been listed as known carcinogens.

 How Can You Tell a Product is Hazardous?

 Check out the labels of products.
 In San Antonio and other parts of the country, labels are required for all products.
-These should provide information on the constituents of the products, including signs and words, to indicate the hazard to animals, human beings, and the environment if mishandled.
+These should provide information on the constituents of the products, including signs and words, to suggest the risk to animals, people, and the environment if mishandled.

 How To Tell If Products Are Hazardous?

-Constantly check out the label of products in your household and make it a habit of reading the labels of a product before deciding to purchase them.
+Always check out the label of products in your household and make it a practice of reading the labels of a product before making the decision to buy them.

-What Can You Do to Manage Hazardous Waste?
+What Can You Do to Handle Hazardous Waste?

-Purchase Eco-friendly Products – Experts agree that the best way to control waste is to not produce it in the first place.
-You can start by avoiding the purchase of products that contain chemicals that are hazardous to human beings, animals, and the environment.
-Purchase those products that are naturally degradable or friendly to the environment.
+Purchase Eco-friendly Products – Experts concur that the very best way to manage waste is to not produce it in the first place.
+You can begin by avoiding the purchase of products which contain chemicals that are damaging to people, animals, and the environment.
+Purchase those products that are eco-friendly or friendly to the environment.

-Safe Product Storage – Ensure that hazardous products are kept in a safe place, that their containers are not harmed, do not have any leakages to lower the danger of infecting water sources, land, human beings, animals, plants, and the environment.
-Ensure that destructive products like acids are stored in different areas from other hazardous products.
+Safe Product Storage – Ensure that hazardous products are kept in a safe place, that their containers are not harmed, do not have any leaks to reduce the danger of polluting water sources, land, people, animals, plants, and the environment.
+Ensure that destructive products like acids are kept in different areas from other hazardous products.
 We recommend that items are stored on good quality concrete surfaces.
 In San Antonio, we recommend AAA Concreting to help you with any new concrete surfaces you require.

-Check products often to ensure that there are no leakages and broken covers or bulging sides.
+Check products frequently to ensure that there are no leaks and damaged lids or bulging sides.

-Constantly store products in their initial containers to prevent unintentional usage.
+Always store products in their initial containers to avoid unintentional usage.

-Ensure that these products are stored in a place where children and animals have no access to them.
+Ensure that these products are kept in a place where children and animals have no access to them.

-Disposal of Products – Disposal of products should always be the last resort.
+Disposal of Products – Disposal of products should always be the last option.
 Why?
 Because there are no safe ways of getting rid of hazardous waste.
-You can prevent the problem of hazardous waste disposal by either selecting naturally degradable products, recycling the product, giving the excess products to friends, neighbors, or family or acquiring smaller volumes of the product.
+You can avoid the problem of hazardous waste disposal by either choosing eco-friendly products, recycling the product, giving the excess products to friends, next-door neighbors, or family or purchasing smaller sized volumes of the product.

-If, however, disposal is inevitable, then you should dispose of the waste in the way recommended on the label.
+If, however, disposal is inevitable, then you should dispose of the waste in the way prescribed on the label.

-Although there are laws to manage the handling and use of big amounts of hazardous waste, the presence of laws to manage the common small quantities created at the household is non-existent.
-For this reason, the duty for the management of hazardous waste falls squarely on the shoulders of the hazardous waste generators.
+Although there are laws to manage the handling and use of large quantities of hazardous waste, the existence of laws to manage the normal small quantities produced at the household is non-existent.
+For this reason, the responsibility for the management of hazardous waste falls squarely on the shoulders of the hazardous waste generators.

-Protection of the environment can only happen when you contribute in finding innovative ways to re-use, recycle, or lower waste.
-This is necessary if we are to safeguard the environment and health of future generations.
-Keep In Mind That Waste Management is Your Business, My Business, Our Business.
+Protection of the environment can only occur when you play a role in finding innovative ways to re-use, recycle, or reduce waste.
+This is important if we are to safeguard the environment and health of future generations.
+Remember that Waste Management is Your Business, My Business, Our Business.

 We are experts in environmental clean-up, and we can help you with eradicating dangerous items in your home.
 Our number one goal is to ensure that the environment is safe for everyone to live in, and your health is protected.
 Get in touch with us today and get a free, no-obligation quote.